webcaetano/webcaetano.github.io/src/portfolio-posts/socketGame.md

 Monsters movements are operated by a `nodejs` server.<br>
 I had to make a map-editor for this plataform, you can <a href="http://webcaetano.github.io/portfolio-posts/Map+Editor/">see it here.</a><br>

-This project was intent to be a MMORPG isometric, based on Ragnarok Online<br>
+This project is a MMORPG isometric, based on Ragnarok Online<br>
-I'm still very pasionated about this project.<br>
-But it could take years to launch the beta, if maked all alone<br>
-And i can't support all that by myself
+On this demo, the orcs are players and the pink blobs are cpu-monsters

-I have switch this project to `Phaser` but its not live.
+I have switch this whole project to `Phaser` but its not live.

 Write on :
 - `NodeJS`
 - `Socket.io`
 - `Flash`

+**Commands:**<br>
+- Click on map to walk
+- Click black bar, type, and hit enter to chat

 <div align="center">
 	<iframe src="http://45.55.171.155:3000" width="550" height="400" scrolling="no"></iframe>